jessicagrayson/c0723-code-solutions/css-box-model/css-box-model-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What CSS properties make up the box model?
+- What CSS properties make up the box model?: Margin, border, padding, content

-- Which CSS property pushes boxes away from each other?
+- Which CSS property pushes boxes away from each other?: Margin

-- Which CSS property add space between a box's content and its border?
+- Which CSS property add space between a box's content and its border?: Padding

 ## Notes